-Please note:

-- 1. Students who did not pass SWK 122 Mechanics 122 in their first year of study can take the module in the first semester of the following year. - 2.
-All students are required to successfully complete JCP 2013, Community-based project 203 as part of the requirements for the BEng degree.
-A student may register for the module during any of the years of study of the programme, but preferably not during the first or the final year of study. - 3.
-Students registered for Chemical Engineering who have passed CBI 311, receive credit for CBI 410. - 4.
-Mechanical Engineering: For the Aeronautical Option, the themes of both the Design and the Project must be aeronautical-related. - 5.
-Offering of electives depends on the availability of resources and industry support.
+Please note: All students will be required to successfully complete JCP 203, Community-based project 203, as part of the requirements for the BEng degree.
+A student may register for the module during any of the years of study of the programme, but preferably not during the first or the final year of study.